michaelnny/deep_rl_zoo/README.md

 ## Measurements available on Tensorboard
 `performance(env_steps)`:
 * the statistics are measured over env steps, or frames, if use frame_skip, it does't count the skipped frames
-* `episode_return` the non-discounted sum of rewards of last episode
+* `episode_return` the non-discounted sum of rewards of last episode (counted after apply reward clipping)
 * `episode_steps` the last episode steps
 * `num_episodes` how many episodes have been conducted
 * `step_rate(second)` step per seconds, per actors